Gabriel-p/catalog_match/README.md

 packages with:

     $ conda create -n cat-match matplotlib numpy scipy astropy
-    $ conda install -c astropy astroquery

 Then activate the environment:

     $ conda activate cat-match

-After a succesfull activation, the terminal session should look like:
+After a successful activation, the terminal session should look like:

     (cat-match) $

+Finally, install the `astroquery` package:

+    (cat-match) $ conda install -c astropy astroquery

 ## Running